Student Code of Conduct

 Standards of Practice

-Prior to any academic work in the community that involves the use of social work knowledge, values, and skills, students are asked to review the entire NASW Code of Ethics and the applicable state code.
-The following are excerpts or summarized points from some of the major standards for practice in the community as delineated in the NASW Code of Ethics.
+Students are asked to review the entire NASW Code of Ethics and the applicable state code before any academic work in the community that involves using social work knowledge, values, and skills.
+The following are excerpts or summarized points from some of the major community practice standards as delineated in the NASW Code of Ethics.

-Please note: If at any time during your classroom or field internship experiences, you find yourself in a situation in which you have questions about a potential ethical concern, please contact your MSW Program Director, Associate Dean for Academic Affairs, field instructor, faculty liaison, or the Director of Field Education in your program.
+Please note: If at any time during your classroom or internship experiences, you find yourself in a situation in which you have questions about a potential ethical concern, please contact your MSW Program Director, Associate Dean for Academic Affairs, internship instructor, faculty liaison, or the Director of Practicum Education in your program.

 - Commitment to Clients (1.01)